Who we are

 Automated & uncertainty aware subsurface correlation

 Turn weeks of manual correlation into a traceable workflow.
-StratoBayes aligns well logs with various borehole data automatically, explores alternative correlation scenarios, quantifies the uncertainty, and exports reliable well tops with confidence intervals.
+StratoBayes' Bayesian machine-learning engine aligns well logs with various borehole data automatically, explores alternative correlation scenarios, quantifies the uncertainty, and exports reliable well tops with confidence intervals.